CharlieDek/visit-us/_pages/dead.md

 The Mississippi River Delta (MRD) is largely inundated and abandoned.
 While conflict is low due to emigration, the land is fast-shifting and treacherous.

-If you do swing by the MRD with the family, make sure to scuba dive New Orleans!
+If you do swing by the MRD with the family, make sure to scuba dive New Orleans and swing by the old East Texas rocket fields.

 {% include gallery id="la-gallery" %}
 <!-- {% include gallery id="la-gallery-2" %} -->